 Belonging Collective: Making Meaning of the Research Across Nine Education Organizations

-As part of Student Experience Research Network’s Belonging Collective, comprised of leaders at Branch Alliance for Educator Diversity, Center for Educational Leadership, City Year, EL Education, Equal Opportunity Schools, Leading Educators, Teach for America, TNTP, and Zearn have worked together to operationalize the synthesized research in Structures for Belonging.
+As part of Student Experience Research Network’s Belonging Collective, leaders at Branch Alliance for Educator Diversity, Center for Educational Leadership, City Year, EL Education, Equal Opportunity Schools, Leading Educators, Teach for America, TNTP, and Zearn have worked together to operationalize the synthesized research in Structures for Belonging.

 These organizations, which span K-12 school and district support, educator preparation and professional learning, and curriculum, participated in a series of meetings to give and receive feedback on their internal research agendas and processes related to student belonging.
 They also contributed to the compilation and development of resources for applying research on belonging-supportive learning environments.